 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions.
 This will affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from these estimates.

 New Accounting Pronouncements

-The Governmental Accounting Standards Board (GASB) issued the following new accounting standards which became effective or portions thereof became effective during the District's fiscal year.
+The Governmental Accounting Standards Board (GASB) issued the following new accounting standard which became effective during the District's fiscal year.